Designated Civil Surgeons

 For currently designated civil surgeons:

-A public list of designated civil surgeons is available online through the Civil Surgeon Locator
+A public list of designated civil surgeons is available online through the Find a Civil Surgeon webpage.

 In order to keep the public list of civil surgeons accurate and up-to-date, civil surgeons must notify USCIS within 15 days of any change(s) relevant to civil surgeon designation, including if: